rpadovani/rpadovani.com/about.md

 permalink: /about
 ---

 I'm Riccardo, software developer.
-I love new challenges and to learn new things.
+I love new challenges and learning new things.
 I'm currently enrolled at Technische Universität München, studying Computer Science with a focus on Artificial Intelligence and Data Analysis.